 Kerinci, filter coffee

-And suddenly everything is different - our first honey coffee from Sumatra, which breaks with everything you think about these coffees.
+And suddenly everything is different - our first honey coffee from Sumatra, which breaks with everything you think about this coffee.
 In addition to the heaviness, this coffee is simply very fruity and complex.
 The acidity is juicy and the aftertaste is pleasantly bitter.
 This coffee shows what is possible when traditions are broken and coffee drinkers are prepared to forget what they have learned.

 Roasted for filter